How To Make The Best Macintosh Apple Pie Recipe

 for the crust:

-- Add water, a couple tablespoons at a time, and blend into dough by tossing with your fingers (don't knead the dough).
-Once dough starts coming together, divide into 2 balls then flatten into compact disks.
+- Add ice water, a couple tablespoons at a time, and blend into dough by tossing with your fingers (don't knead the dough).
+Once dough starts coming together, divide into 2 equal-sized balls then flatten into compact disks.
 Wrap them in plastic wrap and refrigerate at least 30 minutes.

 for the filling: